MWatty/the-office-memory-game-pet-edition/README.md

 * However, these were removed from the website as deemed unnecessary, given there was a highlighted 'new game!' button in place to attract the user, duplication of this could be construed as confusing to the user.
 * The contact tab was also deemed unnecessary for the website and was removed.
-These changes have ensured that the user stories are met in that there is simple navigationand clarity throughout.
+These changes have ensured that the user stories are met in that there is simple navigation and clarity throughout.

 ##### Footer
-* The footer was also paired back and kept very simplisitc.
+* The footer was also paired back and kept very simplistic.
-* The return to top was not required as there was not need to scroll far enough down the page to warrant a return to top button.
+* The return to top was not required as there was not a need to scroll far enough down the page to warrant a return to top button.
-* The links and social media links were deemed unnecessary for this particular game given the simple nature of the website.
+* The links and social media links were deemed unnecessary for this game given the simple nature of the website.

 ##### How to Play Modal
-* An additioanl 'new game!' button was added in to this to ensure ease of navigation fot the user.
+* An additional 'new game!' button was added into this to ensure ease of navigation for the user.
 Without this feature the three clicks to the desired destination may not have been possible.
-This may have created a undue burden on the user in terms of navigation.
+This may have created an undue burden on the user in terms of navigation.

 ##### Click to Play
 * A click to play pop up was added to enhance the user experience, rather than go to 'new game!' and click on a card to start.